timur-harin/sum25-go-flutter-course/labs/lab07/backend/README.md

 This is a minimal Go Hello World app for Lab 07.

 - The app can be built and published as a Docker image using the provided `Dockerfile`.
-- After publishing, your image will be available at:
+- After publishing, your image will be available at:э

 ```
 https://hub.docker.com/r/shipanovdanila/go-hello-world
 ```